Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 2. Customer Loyalty and Willingness to Pay More

 Research from the Specialty Coffee Association shows that customers who perceive a coffee as ethical are willing to pay 10–15% more per cup.
-For a restaurant, that translates into higher beverage margins without increasing your own costs significantly.
+For a restaurant, that translates into higher beverage margins without significantly increasing your own costs.
+A study published in the Journal of Retailing and Consumer Services (2024) found that restaurants with fair trade coffee programs saw a 12% increase in repeat visits from customers who valued sustainability.

 3. Positive Brand Image and Media Attention